IwaoYuiko/web-ocr-app/README.md

 ## Third-Party Components

-This project uses PP-OCRv5 models from PaddleOCR.
+This project uses PP-OCRv5 models derived from PaddleOCR.

 PaddleOCR is licensed under the Apache License 2.0.